Brite Advisors Pty Ltd

 9. When can a distribution be made?

 No distributions can be made until such time as the Court makes orders sanctioning the distribution method.
-The process and estimated timetable to obtain orders from the Court enabling distribution of the Client AuM is detailed in the Fourth Report at [3.5.1] – [3.5.4] and updated in the Fifth Report at 2.2.
+The process to obtain orders from the Court enabling distribution of the Client AuM is detailed in the Fourth Report at [3.5.1] – [3.5.4] and updated in the Fifth Report at 2.2.

-On 13 December 2024 the Court made orders (December Orders) permitting the Receivers to publish the Explanatory Memorandum and the Fifth Report .
+On 13 December 2024 the Court made orders (December Orders) permitting the Receivers to publish the Explanatory Memorandum and the Fifth Report.

 The Distribution Methodology Application hearing has not been listed by the Court at this stage and will not occur until any applications for leave to be heard have been determined by the Court.